 In this test, a scratch was made on brick surfaces.
-When the scratch is made with the help of finger nail on the bricks, very light impression was left on the sand brick surface.
+This test was carried out for all the proportions of brick.
+While the scratch was made with the help of finger nail on the bricks, very light impression was left on the sand brick surface.
 So this test results that fibrous concrete bricks are sufficiently hard.